taext/parsers/README.md

 <br>

-(Note that all of the above can also be used as Python modules)
+Note that all of the above can be used both as CLI programs and Python modules.